-IMPORTANT NOTE ABOUT FOOD: Due to its vastness, availability of stores and restaurants is slim.
+IMPORTANT NOTE ABOUT FOOD: Due to its vastness, availability of stores and restaurants in the park is slim.
 Therefore, you may want to bring a cooler filled with some food items for yourself.

 - Transportation (we will rely on carpooling to get us to our photo shoot spots in the park)